ex4722/ctf-writeups/battelle/holy_grail/README.md

 0x80482db:      ""
 ```

-So heres my TL;Dr on how to call dl_resolve_runtime
+So here's my TL;Dr on how to call dl_resolve_runtime
 ```
 push jmp_offset
 dl_runtime_resolve()